0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 The sequencer can modify the timestamp of the various blocks in a batch by utilizing a specific transaction as a marker, dubbed `changeL2Block`.

-This transaction is included in the batch to indicate a change from one block to the next

-in blocks and is responsible for modifying the timestamp and the L2 block number.
+This transaction is included in the batch to indicate a change from one block to the next, is responsible for modifying the timestamp and the L2 block number.

 The figure below depicts the structure of the Etrog upgrade's batches.